 8.)
 Due to its small size, bright colors and long, attractive fins, the Siamese fighting fish is preyed about by many other animals.
 The predators of the Siamese fighting fish include larger fish, cats, newts, salamanders, birds and humans who catch the Siamese fighting fish to keep in tanks at home.

-Depending on the species, some adult male Betta fish (the Akar) can grow as much as 5 inches in length (12.5 centimeters).
-The average length of a male Betta is 3 inches long (8 centimeters)!
+Depending on the species, some adult male Betta fish (the Akar) can grow as much as 5 inches in length.
+The average length of a male Betta is 3 inches long!

 9.)
 Before the 1800s local children of these areas would capture up to 50 betta fish per hour.
 These were then used in fighting competitions (usually the biggest strongest fish would win), giving bragging rights to the owner of the triumphant betta.
 The winning betta would go on to fight again and again until it was defeated; which typically meant death.

 10.)
 Did you know, the fins of the Betta are not only beautiful, they’re useful?
-According to Top10Zen, their fins contain nerve cells, muscles and even taste buds!
+Their fins contain nerve cells, muscles and even taste buds!